ErpNetDocs/info/information/qa/logistics-qa.md

-# Questions & Answers for the Logistics subsystem
+# Questions & Answers for logistics and supply-chain management